-We compile code without optimization, that’s why the size of assembly code will be larger (which is highlighted in red color below).
+We compiled code without optimization, that’s why the size of assembly code will be larger (which is highlighted in red below).

 [narendra@ubuntu]$ gcc volatile.c -o volatile –save-temps [narendra@ubuntu]$ ./volatile Initial value of local : 10 Modified value of local: 100 [narendra@ubuntu]$ ls -l volatile.s -rw-r–r– 1 narendra narendra 731 2016-11-19 16:19 volatile.s [narendra@ubuntu]$

-Let us compile same code with optimization option (i.e. -O option).
-In thr below code, “local” is declared as const (and non-volatile), GCC compiler does optimization and ignores the instructions which try to change value of const object.
-Hence value of const object remains same.
+Let us compile the same code with optimization option (i.e. -O option).
+In the below code, “local” is declared as const (and non-volatile).
+The GCC compiler does optimization and ignores the instructions which try to change the value of the const object.
+Hence the value of the const object remains same.

-For above code, compiler does optimization, that’s why the size of assembly code will reduce.
+For the above code, the compiler does optimization, that’s why the size of assembly code will reduce.

 [narendra@ubuntu]$ gcc -O3 volatile.c -o volatile –save-temps [narendra@ubuntu]$ ./volatile Initial value of local : 10 Modified value of local: 10 [narendra@ubuntu]$ ls -l volatile.s -rw-r–r– 1 narendra narendra 626 2016-11-19 16:21 volatile.s

-Let us declare const object as volatile and compile code with optimization option.
-Although we compile code with optimization option, value of const object will change, because variable is declared as volatile that means don’t do any optimization.
+Let us declare the const object as volatile and compile code with optimization option.
+Although we compile code with optimization option, the value of the const object will change because the variable is declared as volatile which means, don’t do any optimization.